hughfuchsen/creative_coding_blog/posts/post1.md

     circles.push(new Circle(random(width), random(height), random(10,50)))
   }
 }
-// the draw function perpetually loops the lines of code that is inside the function's block function draw() {
+// the draw function perpetually loops the
+// lines of code that is inside the
+// function's block
+function draw() {
   m = createVector(mouseX, mouseY)
   hover = null
+// this for loop checks whether the mouse is
+// inside the circle's radius
   for (let c of circles) {
     if (m.dist(c.p) < c.r) {
       hover = c